1948 Gozo luzzu disaster: Rescue and recovery efforts

-The search and rescue operation was undertaken by the police, the Royal Navy, the Royal Air Force and some Gozitan civilians.
+The search and rescue operation was undertaken by the police, the Royal Navy, the Royal Air Force, and some Gozitan civilians.
 The destroyer HMS Cheviot was sent to the area, as were a torpedo recovery boat and an RAF launch.
 The sunken luzzu was discovered and it was recovered from the seabed.

-Apart from Attard, three other passengers had managed to swim to shore, while the remaining 23 people on board were killed.
+Apart from Attard, three other passengers had managed to swim to shore, while the remaining 23 people on board died.
 One of the survivors had reached the Blata taċ-Ċawl and had to be hoisted up a cliff to safety.
 The survivors were taken to the Gozo Hospital.

 Seven corpses were recovered by 1 November.
 RAF aircraft and naval and police vessels continued the search and recovered the remaining bodies over the next few days.
 Some bodies were found in Fomm ir-Riħ six days after the sinking.
 Post mortem examinations found that most of the victims died of asphyxia due to drowning, while others died of cerebral contusions and shock.

 Aftermath

-Governor Francis Douglas, Prime Minister Paul Boffa, Nationalist Party leader Enrico Mizzi and Democratic Action Party leader Giuseppe Hyzler expressed condolences to the families of the victims.
+Governor Francis Douglas, Prime Minister Paul Boffa, Nationalist Party leader Enrico Mizzi, and Democratic Action Party leader Giuseppe Hyzler expressed condolences to the families of the victims.

 A funeral for the first seven victims was held at the Cathedral of the Assumption in Victoria, Gozo on 3 November.
 Mass was celebrated by Bishop Giuseppe Pace, and it was attended by Prime Minister Boffa, Commissioner for Gozo Edgar Montanaro, a representative for the Governor, Gozitan members of parliament and clergy, as well as RAF and police detachments along with the families of the victims.
 Funerals for other victims were held separately in their hometowns.

 Inquiry

 Magistrate Giovanni Gouder conducted an inquiry to determine what caused the accident.
 Giuseppe Caruana, the technical expert appointed by Gouder, found that the luzzu was capable of carrying up to 13 passengers, meaning that it had been overloaded as it was actually carrying 25 passengers and two crew.

 The Prime Minister also set up two committees, one to raise funds for the families of the victims, and another to examine the report of Gouder's inquiry and to make recommendations on what action needs to be taken.
 The latter was set up after there were anonymous allegations criticizing the police's actions surrounding the accident.
 On 12 December 1949, this committee stated that Gouder's inquiry was adequate, the police were not at fault, and there was no need for further inquiries.

 The committee's recommendations included better enforcement of regulations regarding passenger transport, and that only authorised boats should be allowed to carry passengers.
 It also stated that no boats should be allowed to carry more passengers than their authorised capacity.
-One of the committee members, Henry Jones, disagreed with the committee's findings and made a separate report demanding why the 16:30 ferry crossing had been cancelled.
+One of the committee members, Henry Jones, disagreed with the committee's findings and made a separate report demanding to know why the 16:30 ferry crossing had been cancelled.